Timeline of the Yemeni revolution (January – 2 June 2011): 2 March

-Protests continued, largely centering on Sana'a University.
+Protests continued, largely centering on Sanaa University.
 Protesters have called for massive demonstrations on 4 March.

 3 March

 Houthi rebels in the north said that the Yemeni Air Force bombed a protest in Harf Sufyan, where thousands had gathered, killing four and injuring thirteen.

 The opposition groups agreed on a transition plan which they would offer Saleh, which would foresee him leaving office by the end of 2011.